Tibo-R/chocobox/readme.md

 Just download the project and put it on your webserver via ftp.
 Edit admin/conf.json, admin/categories.json and admin/friends.json.
 (The projects come with conf examples.)

-YOu'll have to upload your photos in the "photos" folder.
+You'll have to upload your photos in the "photos" folder.

 ## Features